Welcome to MDD Forensic Accountants’ (“MDD” “Matson, Driscoll & Damico”, “us”, “we” and “our”) Privacy Notice.

 We use different methods to collect data from and about you including through:

 - Direct interactions.
-You may give us your name, title, business address, emails address and telephone numbers by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your name, title, business address, emails address and telephone numbers or other personal data which is relevant to an instruction we are carrying out when instructed by you, an agent or representative engaged by you or by your insurer.
+Such data is usually received by you filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 (a) analytics providers such as Google Analytics and Google Tag Manager;